jnweaver/Weekly-Work-Log/README.md

 * Fix Apache reverse proxy configuration issue with our Jenkins instance
 * Add feature to print bids Rails app to allow arbitrary number of other attachments to a bid
+* Final changes to print bids app before going live
+* Troubleshot a lingering bug in the news Rails app related to invalid characters in params corrupting cache keys

 ## October 13, 2014